m00E10/install-artix/README.md

 # install-artix
 # install-artix
-This installs artix from a base runit ISO in non-UEFI mode with BTRFS, full LUKS encryption, hardened kernel, sway, and pipewire.
+This installs artix from a base artix ISO in non-UEFI mode with BTRFS, full LUKS encryption, hardened kernel, sway, and pipewire.

 Not completely automated.
 Manual work needs to be done when jumping from